ahacking/to_json/README.md

  + Ability to express any JSON structure with a simple DSL
  + Performance.
 Existing solutions spend far too much time generating JSON and this costs money and power.
-Server hosting is not free and needlesly burning power to serve clients because of server rendering overhehad is not freindly to the environment.
+Server hosting is not free and needlesly burning power and deploying more servers because of JSON rendering overhehad shoule be avoided.

 ### Choices